wangso-course-works/cmake_tutorial/README.md

 # cmake_tutorial
-A tutorial for learning to use cmake  build system for library and application builder.
+A tutorial for learning to use cmake  build system for building library and applications.